The four operations on perverse motives: Main theorem

 This shows, in particular, that intersection cohomology groups carry a natural Hodge structure.
-If $X$ is a smooth projective curve, and $\scr L$ underlies a polarizable variation of Hodge structure, then the Hodge structure on the intersection cohomology groups was constructed by Zucker in \cite[(7.2) Theorem, (11.6) Theorem]{MR534758}.
-In general, it follows from Saito's work on mixed Hodge modules \cite{MHMII} and a different proof has been given in \cite{MR2877437}.
-We consider the weights in the next section (see \theoremref{theo:weightIC} and \corollaryref{coro:weightIC}).
+If $X$ is a smooth projective curve, and $\mathscr L$ underlies a polarizable variation of Hodge structure, then the Hodge structure on the intersection cohomology groups was constructed by Zucker in \cite[(7.2) Theorem, (11.6) Theorem]{MR534758}.
+In general, it follows from Saito's work on mixed Hodge modules \cite{MHMII} and a different proof has been given by de Cataldo in~\cite{MR2877437}.
+We consider the weights in the next section (see \ref{theo:weightIC} and \ref{coro:weightIC}).